teamzednode/gingerbread/rpc_documentation.md

 To get total endorsement rewards of the delegate, add 2 TZ for each slot.
 If the above call returns 10 blocks with 1 slot each and another 5 blocks with 2 slots in each, the total endorsement reward would be:
 `10 blocks * 1 slot * 2 TZ + 5 blocks * 2 slots * 2 TZ = 40 TZ`

-Reference to code where above logic is used:
+The [method](https://github.com/teamzednode/gingerbread/blob/3ca6c94aef50bb7d4f39f658422d64e3f7817108/src/services/rpc/rpc.js#L102) `getEndorsingRightsOfCycle` in the `rpc.js` service file uses the above logic to calculate total baking rights of a cycle.

 The above estimation methods for baking rewards and endorsing rewards assume that a delegate assigned priority 0 will always bake the block.
-This is not always true and a better way of estimating could be to use past data to predict the probability of baking/endorsing.
-For now, gingerbread uses the simple estimation method and assumes priority 0 assigned delegate always bakes.
+This is not always true and a better way of estimating could be to use past data to predict the probability of baking/endorsing and adjust according to that.
+For now, gingerbread simply uses the methods mentioned above to predict the baking and endorsing rewards for future cycles.

-## For completely baked cycles:
+## For completely baked cycles

-- total rewards from rpc call (for a given cycle, total rewards info is available from 8 cycles later, e.g total rewards for cycle 68 is obtained from getting info about cycle 76)
--  baking rewards - baking rights then obtain metadata to confirm
--  endorsing rewards - endorsing rights then obtain metadata to confirm.

 ## Total Rewards
 To get total rewards per cycle and other related data (i.e staking balance), following RPC endpoint can be called: